 Involving You for True Success

 Back then, this was such a rare concept that Marie was unable to find patient satisfaction surveys to give out at the practice!
-So she adapted hotel surveys and created her own versions of these surveys, which are still in use 20 years later.
+So, she adapted hotel surveys and created her own versions of these surveys, which are still in use more than 35 years later.

 What We Learned From You

-Early responses to our surveys showed that while LJC visitors were very happy with their surgical outcomes, they wanted more communication and education.
-Back then, it was expected that surgeons made all the decisions, but it turned out clients wanted something else.
+Early responses to our surveys showed that while LJC patients were very happy with their surgical outcomes, they wanted more communication and education.
+Back then, it was expected that surgeons made all the decisions, but it turned out that clients wanted something else.
 One woman expressed her desire to become a “partner” in the cosmetic surgery process.
-Another said she “felt like she was in a tunnel” because she didn’t know what to expect with the evolving process of having, and recovering from, cosmetic surgery.
+Another said she “felt like she was in a tunnel” because she didn’t know what to expect with the evolving process of having and recovering from cosmetic surgery.

 Making Information Accessible

-Upon completion of the project, LJC began giving visitors our personalized pre-operative booklets (which some jokingly referred to as their surgery “bible”) and satisfaction soared.
-Meanwhile, Marie continued on her quest in developing proactive care and communication to further LJC client satisfaction.
-She began a process of listening to visitors that continues to this day.
+Upon completion of the project, LJC began giving patients our personalized pre-operative booklets (which some jokingly referred to as their surgery “bible”) and satisfaction soared.
+Meanwhile, Marie continued on her quest to develop proactive care and communication to further LJC client satisfaction.
+She began a process of listening to patients that continues to this day.

 LJC client loyalty and advocacy doubled as people experienced our higher levels of communication and education.
 Word about the “books” also spread rapidly among patients—and soon to other local surgeons.